Best Radar Detector Reviews

 • Autolockout algorithm needs improvement

-The radar detector is based off of the popular Uniden R8, but it adds a few extra useful features like some additional K Blocks to further improve the false alert filtering.
-It has excellent range and responsiveness.
+The radar detector is based off of the popular Uniden R8, but it’s custom installed and comes with Uniden’s laser jammers.
+Unsurprisingly, it offers excellent range and responsiveness.
 The photo radar detection range isn’t as good as the R8, but based on beta testing I expect that issue to be addressed in time.
+The radar detector behaves like two separate radar detector, not just one radar detector with arrows like the R7 and R8 which can make the UI and GPS lockouts a bit confusing, so I hope this gets addressed eventually too.

 Buy the Uniden R9